dataflake/dataflake.ldapconnection/docs/install.rst

 :mod:`dataflake.ldapconnection` is done primarily under Python 2.6, so that version is recommended.

-.. warning:: To succesfully install :mod:`dataflake.ldapconnection`,
+.. warning:: To successfully install :mod:`dataflake.ldapconnection`,
-   you will need an environment capable of compiling Python C code.
-   See the documentation about installing, e.g. ``gcc`` and ``python-devel`` for your system.
-You will also need :term:`setuptools` installed on within your Python system in order to run the ``easy_install`` command.
+   you will need :term:`setuptools` installed on your Python system in order to run the ``easy_install`` command.

 It is advisable to install :mod:`dataflake.ldapconnection` into a :term:`virtualenv` in order to obtain isolation from any "system"